-The Khmer Language and Culture Study Program (KLCP) is designed for those who wish to develop Khmer language skills and an understanding of contemporary Cambodian society for academic and professional purposes, but who have not completed two years of formal language training.
-It is an intensive eight-week program from June 22 to August 14, 2020 in Phnom Penh and Siem Reap.
-It is a beginner level which is attended by faculty, post-graduate researchers and undergraduates from U.S. universities.
-This ongoing program is administered in collaboration and conjunction with the Advanced Study of Khmer program of University of Hawai’i at Mānoa (UHM) funded by Fulbright-Hays.
+The Khmer Language and Culture Study Program (KLCP) is designed for those who wish to develop Khmer language skills and an understanding of contemporary Cambodian society for academic and professional purposes, but who have not yet completed two years of formal language training.
+It is an intensive eight-week program, and will be held from 22 June to 14 August 2020 in Phnom Penh and Siem Reap.
+It is a beginner-level course which is intended for faculty, post-graduate researchers, and undergraduate students from U.S. universities.
+The program is administered in collaboration and conjunction with the Advanced Study of Khmer (ASK) program of the University of Hawai’i at Mānoa (UHM), funded by Fulbright-Hays.

 For more details about the program click here: https://khmerstudies.org/programs/khmer-language-and-culture-studies/